 Provided guidance on the approval and routing process for justifications for other than full and open competition.

 Clarified that the Contracting Activity Advocate for Competition must approve all justifications for other than full and open competition over $750K.
-This is in addition to other approval requirements (e.g. approval by the contracting executive or HCA)
+This is in addition to other approval requirements (e.g., approval by the contracting executive or HCA)

 Clarifies that FAS and PBS may have additional routing/approval requirements for justifications approved by the SPE.